craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 We found these cultists, mere aspects of people at this point, shadow for a form.
 They hold flames of Darkness, and chant about "One Must Die to Appease the Dark Lord".

 As we start getting rid of some of them, they chant about Lorgath, the Betrayer and a big guy comes with the bones.
-"Lorgath, Bring Death so that we May Be Worthy"
+"Lorgath, Bring Death so that we May Be Worthy".

+That thing